PatrikSamuelTauchim/NX-Bluetooth-Remote/README.md

 * Any Whatever-To-Serial port module can be used (WiFi)

 **Development status:**
-*20.10.2015 - Working prototype based on ATMEGA8 dev board - better HW ordered already.
+* 20.10.2015 - Working prototype based on ATMEGA8 dev board - better HW ordered already.
+Check wiki for picture :-)